OpenWebconcept/plugin-owc-gravityforms-zgw/README.md

 ## Disabling SSL verification in local environments

-To prevent this, the plugin disables SSL peer verification only when the environment value contains 'dev' (at the bare minimum).
+The plugin disables SSL peer verification only when the environment value contains 'dev' (at the bare minimum).
 To enable this behavior, you need to define the WP_ENVIRONMENT_TYPE constant in your wp-config.php.

 ```php